AkshathRaghav/cubot.io/README.md

   public String toString() ; // returns a String representing the cube public String[][][][] getCube() ; // returns the 4-D cube array
 ```
-In case of any confusion between Cubot and Cube classes, read more in the [Documentation](https://github.com/AkshathRaghav/cubot/blob/main/documentation.md) as well
+In case of any confusion between Cubot and Cube classes, read more in the Documentation files.
 <hr>